 Stephen: Without a doubt.
 One of the significant economic problems today is inaccurate economic measurements which then lead to inaccurate economic policies.
 Cryptocurrencies like Bitcoin have the highest level of transparency built into the protocol.
 This enables economic measurement like GDP to be computed to a higher degree of accuracy.
 If we take England as an example, there are a number of issues that lead to inaccurate measurements of economic factors like the unemployment rate and GDP.
 This is partly to do with the fact that England is a part of a single market - the EU.
 As a result, it is problematic to calculate unemployment figures with the free movement of labour.

 Similarly, it is difficult to calculate GDP figures as firstly, some goods are made over the space of several years so the price should be proportionately split into corresponding years of production.
 Secondly, not all goods and services are recorded.
 Thirdly, black market activity is not accounted for.
 With blockchain technology, because all trade is recorded in a public ledger, accurate GDP figures are easily computed.
 This, in turn, will enable correct economic policies to be used.

 Liz: The scenario you are sketching, where the blockchain ledger is utilised for national accounting and economic modelling, is certainly lucrative considering the growing consensus around QE’s (Quantitative Easing) ineffectiveness.

 Many thanks to Stephen for our highly informative discussion!
-If you would like to get the inside track on Stephen and fellow Investment Associate, Cyrus Yari’s day-to-day at Bitstocks, make sure you subscribe to our YouTube channel where the two frequently feature in the Bitstocks podcast and vlog.
+If you would like to get the inside track on Stephen’s day-to-day at Bitstocks, make sure you subscribe to our YouTube channel where he's a regular contributor.